Night may fall, but you don’t have to

 - Replace light switch plates with ones that glow in the dark.

 - Have an electrician install light switches at every doorway to avoid walking across dark rooms to get to the switch.
+If this is something that could give you some much-needed comfort, you may want to check out Home-Pro Electric here!
+As well as any similar companies in your local area, so this can be done as soon as possible.

 - Talk to a lighting specialist at your local home improvement store to pick the best lights for your home.
 These changes are low cost and are a good investment in preventing falls.